Duration of detention

 Independent

-The decision to detain an asylum seeker is issued for a period up to 60 days by a court, upon request from the Border Guard.[1]
-If a foreigner presents an asylum application during the stay in the detention centre, the period of detention is prolonged only if the Grounds for Detention of an asylum seeker mentioned before are met.
-If so, then the applicant’s stay in the detention centre is prolonged for up to 90 days from the day of filing the asylum application.[2]
-The period of a stay in a detention centre can also be prolonged if before the end of the previous period of detention, the final decision concerning international protection was not issued and the reasons to detain the applicant still exist.
+The decision to detain an asylum applicant is issued for a period up to 60 days by a court, upon request from the Border Guard.[1]
+If a third-country national presents an asylum application during their stay in a detention centre, the period of detention is prolonged only if the Grounds for Detention of an asylum applicant are met.
+If so, then the applicant’s stay in the detention centre is prolonged for up to 90 days from the day of filing the asylum application,[2] and if their application is rejected, their stay in detention can be prolonged even if they lodge an appeal against the negative asylum decision.
+Stay in a detention centre can also be prolonged if before the end of the previous period of detention, the final decision concerning international protection was not issued and the reasons to detain the applicant still exist.
 In this case, detention can be prolonged by a court for a specified period of time.
-There are no timeframes set in law other than the maximum total period of asylum seekers’ detention, which is 6 months for asylum seekers and maximum 18 months for persons facing removal.[3]
+There are no timeframes set in law other than the maximum total period of detention, which is 6 months for asylum applicants and maximum 18 months for persons facing removal.[3]
 Prolongation is not possible if the procedure concerning reasons of detention is still ongoing e.g., delay cannot be attributed to any fault on the part of the applicant.[4]
-However, this is not reflected in courts’ decisions.
+However, this is not reflected in courts’ decisions.[5]

 [1] Article 89(1) Law on Protection.